JakobMeile/TrClient/README.md

 * Convert tables to regions
 * Set top-level region on all pages
 * Check for updated transcripts in current document (v1.0.4-)
+* Easier way of making hyphenation when doing T2I-matching (v1.0.5-)

 ## Version history